abcdaaaaaaaaa/MQSpaceData.h/README.md

             a_rounded = round(a, 4)
             b_rounded = round(b, 4)

-The first formula is determined according to all points, while the second formula is determined according to the first and last point.
-Therefore, in order to collect them all in the same formula and to increase the accuracy rate, we used the method in the second formula and took the logarithm (if R^2 = 1 (%100) always: logm = valueb, logb = log10(valuea)) for slopes greater than 99.95% and collected them all in the first formula, thus increasing the accuracy rate without having to use 2 different formulas.
+The first formula is determined according to all points (OldCurve.py, OldCurve), while the second formula is determined according to the first and last point.
+Therefore, in order to collect them all in the same formula and to increase the accuracy rate, we used the method in the second formula and took the logarithm (if R^2 = 1 (%100) always: logm = valueb, logb = log10(valuea)) for slopes greater than 99.95% and collected them all in the first formula, thus increasing the accuracy rate without having to use 2 different formulas (Regression.py, NewCurve).

 ## MQDataScience
 "The first and only Arduino library where Geiger Counter and MQ Sensors combine with Data Science"